yinghuixia/yinghuixia.github.io/_posts/2018-04-16-google-code-jam-easy.md

 $$ D =  N_{s} + C_{1} \times 1 + C_{2} \times 2 + ... + C_{N_{c}} \times 2^{N_{c} - 1} $$

+<h3>Binomial Coefficients and Random Walk</h3>
+<a href="http://www.cs.ucsb.edu/~omer/DOWNLOADABLE/randomcatalan99.pdf">This paper</a> solves a lurking question, a clear hole when I learned stochastic process.
+I would be pumped to write a separate note on this topic next time.

 It's not worth posting the code here, here is
 <a href="https://gist.github.com/yinghuixia/add2de5f60d09b8f8dde9d7dfe51ea44">my solution</a>